Killing Is My Business... and Business Is Good!: Songs

 The album's opening track, "Last Rites/Loved to Death", (Note: Original pressings list it as "Loved to Death"; reissues from 2002 onwards list it as "Loved to Deth".) consists of two parts.
 The first part, "Last Rites", is an instrumental featuring a piano intro, which is a reinterpretation of J.S.
 Bach's Toccata and Fugue in D Minor.
 Mustaine explained that "Loved to Death" was his "version of a love song" to his girlfriend at the time.
-The title track was inspired by the Marvel Comics superhero the Punisher, and tells of a paid assassin.
+The title track was inspired by the Marvel Comics vigilante superhero the Punisher, but rather tells of a paid assassin.
 The song caused minor media controversy when a man posted an online request to a radio station to play the tune, saying it was "good music to go postal and kill a bunch of people to".
 The man was later arrested under suspicion of commencing a potential shooting spree.
 "The Skull Beneath the Skin" graphically describes a horrendous human torture, while also probing into the occult and black magic.
 Mustaine has said that the creation of Vic Rattlehead was explained throughout that track.
 "Rattlehead", according to Dave Mustaine, was dedicated to the band's mascot and their fans.

-"Looking Down the Cross" was penned by Mustaine in 1983 under the working title "Speak No Evil".
+"Looking Down the Cross" was written by Mustaine in 1983 under the working title "Speak No Evil".
 The song tells about the temptation of Jesus Christ, using religious metaphors and imagery.
 "Chosen Ones" was partially inspired by Tim the Enchanter from the movie Monty Python and the Holy Grail.
 "Mechanix" was originally written by Mustaine before his tenure in Metallica.
 He would perform the song with them during his time in the band and, after his departure, the music and lyrics were modified to create "The Four Horsemen".
 Lyrically, "Mechanix" is about having sex at a gas station.

-The album features the first of many covers performed by Megadeth: a speed metal version of Nancy Sinatra's classic "These Boots Are Made for Walkin'", with lyrics altered by Mustaine.
-This sparked controversy, as in 1995, the song's original author, Lee Hazlewood, "took offense" at the rewritten lyrics and requested that the song be removed or else risk getting sued.
+The album features the first of many covers performed by Megadeth: a speed metal version of Nancy Sinatra's version of "These Boots Are Made for Walkin'", with lyrics altered by Mustaine.
+This sparked controversy, as the songwriter, Lee Hazlewood, "took offense" at the rewritten lyrics and requested that the song be removed or else risk getting sued.
 The song was removed from all pressings released afterwards, and in 2002, the album was re-released with a modified version of the song: the altered lyrics were censored because Hazlewood had not given permission to the band to release the cover in its original version.
 In the liner notes of the album's 2002 reissue, Mustaine was "strongly critical of Hazlewood", noting that Hazlewood received royalties for a number of years before taking issue.
 In 2018, the song was released with the original Lee Hazlewood lyrics on the remixed and remastered version of Killing Is My Business... and Business Is Good!